-One of the most popular and picturesque places to visit in the state, Sleeping Bear Dunes National Lakeshore is located in the northwest of Michigan’s Upper Peninsula.
+One of the most popular and picturesque places to visit in the state, Sleeping Bear Dunes National Lakeshore is located in the northwest of Michigan’s Lower Peninsula.
 Encompassing everything from dramatic dunes and beautiful beaches to wind-swept waterways and isolated isles, it will delight nature lovers and outdoor enthusiasts.

 Established in 1970, the National Lakeshore protects some diverse landscapes, with countless species of fauna and flora found within its confines.
 While its immense dunes hugging Lake Michigan’s scenic shoreline are the undoubted highlight, its verdant forests and reflective streams and lakes lend themselves perfectly to all kinds of outdoor activities.